Skip To Main Content

 • Students paid $1800 stipend! (full attendance)

-• Students recieve Gear kit including Carhartt pants, boots, socks, shirt, hat, and beginner hand tools
+• Students receive Gear kit including Carhartt pants, boots, socks, shirt, hat, and beginner hand tools

 • Connect with conservation professionals